TalEinav/CrossStudyCompletion/README.md

 <br/>
 [![DOI](https://zenodo.org/badge/489141368.svg)](https://zenodo.org/badge/latestdoi/489141368)

 A random forest algorithm for matrix completion across multiple studies.
+This method is further refined in project [CAPYBARA](https://link-url-here.org]https://github.com/TalEinav/CAPYBARA).

 For a collection of datasets generated from multiple studies, where the measured features may have little-to-no overlap across the studies, our method provides predictions along with uncertainty quantifications for the missing values of a given datasets based on its existing observations and the observations from other datasets.